Chrisss09/Travel-Tracker/README.md

 I then came across another error where I would add a country but then the username would not get automatically printed on the post.

-So I came up with the following code to test how to do this:
+So after a while of testing I came up with the following code to test how to do this:

 ```python
 specific_user = mongo.db.user